sinpantuflas/cnn-onzet/README.md

 ### Training and Testing Databases
 For use, please download the training and testing databases and install them in a folder in your local PC.
-* Training: Leveus Onset Database (available [here]())
+* Training: Leveau Onset Database (available [here](http://www.tsi.telecom-paristech.fr/aao/en/2011/07/13/onset_leveau-a-database-for-onset-detection/))
-* Testing: Prosemus Onset Database (available [here]())
+* Testing: Prosemus Onset Database (available [here](http://first.hansanet.ee/~istchoruso/wiki/index.php/Onset_Detection_Database))

 ## Evaluation
-For evaluating, several learned models are included in the learned_models folder.
+For evaluating, several learned models are included in the ```learned_models``` folder.
 To have a look, run ```onset_test.m```

-The spectrogram of the audio files are first extracted at different time resolutions; 23ms, 46ms and 93ms.
+The spectrograms of the audio files are first extracted at different time resolutions; 23ms, 46ms and 93ms.
 The number of frequency bins is, in this part, 4096 for a high frequency resolution.

 ![Spectrograms](images/input_spectrograms.png)
 *Input spectrograms: from top to bottom: at 23ms, 46ms and 96ms time resolution*

 Then the spectrograms are filtered using a mel-spaced frequency filter bank of 80 filters.

 ![Mel spectra](images/melfilter_representation.png)
 *Mel spectrogram with 80 filters for generating the input to the CNN*

 This gives a reduced input for the CNN.
 For visualization purposes, the RGB input of the concatenated mel-spectra would look to the human eye like this:

 ![CNN Input](images/cnn_input.png)
 *What the human eye would see if the represenation was an image*